 Having to visit individual product pages works well if your customers only purchase one or two items per visit.
 However, if you usually sell merchandise in large quantities, you need to extend the functionality of your shop and enable bulk buying via an order form.

-In this article, we’ve shown you how to do this using WooCommerce Wholesale Order Form in four easy steps:
+In this article, we’ve shown you how to do this using WooCommerce Wholesale Order Form in five easy steps:

 - Customize your bulk order form display settings